Last update: Jul 2 2018

 The radio rack is a double DIN size.
 The radio occupies one space.
 The other space contains a plastic pocket (Subaru part 66128AE000) with the JLD404 mounted in it, leaving just enough storage space for sunglasses.

-The JLD404 is connected to a 75mV 1000A shunt, which is mounted on the right side of the firewall.
+The JLD404 is connected to a 75mV 1000A shunt, which is mounted on the right hand side of the firewall.

 The wires from the shunt to the JLD404 are twisted to reduce EMI.